-The Group maintains trading securities owned and securities sold but not yet purchased in order to facilitate client transactions and to meet a portion of clearing deposit requirements at various clearing organizations.
+The Group maintains trading securities owned and securities sold but not yet purchased.
 These securities include debt securities issued by the Russian government, corporate debt securities and equity securities.
 Changes in the value of trading inventory may result from fluctuations in interest rates, credit ratings of the issuer, equity prices and the correlation among these factors.
 The Group manages its trading inventory by product type.